-Even though both the Brown and the Henry cases have stirred strong racial passions, Henry’s parents, Angela and Danroy Henry, Sr., said they never wanted to make their son’s killing an issue of race.
+Even though both the Brown and the Henry cases have stirred strong racial passions, Henry’s parents, Angella and Danroy Henry, Sr., said they never wanted to make their son’s killing an issue of race.

 We intentionally took an approach here that was more fact based and measured," Danroy Henry Sr. said.
 "We simply wanted to know what really happened.
 Our most immediate concern is for the truth."

-And in the backyard of their middle class home, Angela Henry reflects on the death of her own son.
+And in the backyard of their middle class home, Angella Henry reflects on the death of her own son.
 Like Brown, witnesses say he was left dying on the ground without receiving immediate medical attention.

 "You know, wrong is wrong no matter what you put on every day to go to work," she said, sighing.
 "If you wear a badge, if you wear a doctor’s coat, there should be the same accountability.
 I believe that they should actually have been held to a higher standard because their job is to serve and protect."

-Angela pauses and looks out toward the garden where a sign is planted in the grass that reads “Family First”.
+Angella Henry pauses and looks out toward the garden where a sign is planted in the grass that reads “Family First”.

-"It’s painful to look back, and to think about how much we’ve been through, and how much we continue to go through and how much coverup there was and how little respect there was for our son’s life, and it’s beyond words, it’s beyond description of the pain."
+"It’s painful to look back and to think about how much we’ve been through, and how much we continue to go through and how much cover-up there was and how little respect there was for our son’s life, and it’s beyond words, it’s beyond description of the pain."

-A New York-state grand jury found no evidence to indict Hess for Henry’s death.
+A New York-state grand jury found no evidence to indict officer Hess for Henry’s death.
 But the civil federal court trail could begin as early as next winter.
 Meanwhile, the Justice Department is still investigating the fatal shooting of DJ Henry, but at a much slower pace than the high-profile investigation that has begun into the slaying of Michael Brown on a suburban street in Missouri.